UyJZ/UyJZ/README.md

 - 🔭 I’m currently studying at Beihang University.
 - 🌱 I’m currently interested in Computer Vision (especially 3D generation) and multimodal learning.
 - 📫 How to reach me: 2601666034@qq.com
-- 😄 My hobbies: football (at a very basic level), sports, movies, and travel
+- 😄 My hobbies: football (at a very basic level), sports, movies, travel, math, and history